 So how do we make enough broth?

 So if you’re wondering just how I manage working at home full time, homeschooling our 6-year old with making four and a half gallons of bone broth each week, I’ll tell you.
 I slow cook it.
 I call it perpetual soup.
-You see, my six-quart slowcooker (kinda like this one) is my cauldron.
+You see, my six-quart slowcooker is my cauldron.
 That is, it is always on – bubbling away and ready to nourish my family with the bounty of the bones that stew away every hours of every day.